sbormann/ioBroker.iqontrol/README.md

 ## How to use
 * Start creating views.
-	You can consider views as something like a pages.
+	You can consider views as something like a page.
 * Then create devices on these views.
-	Devices have a role, that detemines the function of the device, which icons are used and so on.
+	Devices have a role, that determines the function of the device, which icons are used and so on.
 	Depending on that role you can link several states to the device.
 These will give the device its functionality.
 	If you select 'Link to other view' as role you can create links to other views.
 I suggest skinning Links to other views with the same Background, the linked view has.
-	You can also try to use the Autocreate-Function to chose an existing device from the iobroker-object-tree.
+	You can also try to use the Autocreate-Function to choose an existing device from the iobroker-object-tree.
 Autocreate tries to find out the role and to match as many states as possible.
-* Afterwards you can create a toolbar, wich is displayed as footer.
+* Afterwards you can create a toolbar, which is displayed as footer.
 	Toolbar-Entrys are links to views.
 	The first Toolbar-Entry will be your 'Home-View' with will be loaded at start.
 * To give everything a fancy style, you can upload your own images.